Etiquette for Using Order Desk’s API

 We also encourage all users to regularly review their scheduled or automated API queries to ensure they remain necessary and efficient.
 Over time, it's common for systems to accumulate outdated or redundant requests, such as queries that no longer serve a business need, duplicate data pulls, or legacy integrations left running in the background.

 By periodically auditing your scheduled queries, you can identify and remove those that are no longer useful.
 This not only reduces your API usage and potential costs but also contributes to overall system performance and reliability.
-Keeping your queries lean and purposeful is an essential part of responsible API usage.

 Adding a Unique User-Agent